liferay/liferay-docs/devGuide/en/chapters/05-remote-services.markdown

 ![note](../../images/tip-pen-paper.png) **Note:** Liferay's developers use a tool called *Service Builder* to expose their services via SOAP automatically.
-If you're interested in using Service Builder, check out the *Service Builder* chapter in this guide.
+If you're interested in using Service Builder, read Chapter 4.

 ---